 Crate with clean, dry bedding

-Elizabethan collar (if one is not provided by the veterinary clinic)
+Elizabethan collar (if one is not provided by the veterinary clinic) or surgical suit

 Your dog will need a calm, quiet environment for her recovery.
 You can provide this by giving her a kennel or a room where she cannot run and jump.
-It is important that she also have clean, dry bedding for her recovery.
+It is important that she also has clean, dry bedding for her recovery.
 Lying in dirty or damp bedding can increase her risk of developing an infection.

 E-collars prevent your dog from licking, chewing, or irritating the surgery site.
 While your dog may not enjoy wearing it—and you may not enjoy her e-collar bumping into things—it will reduce the risk of injury to the surgery site.
 You can keep her entertained with appropriate toys, like chew toys that do not pose any risk of obstruction.
 Surgical suits, while slightly more expensive, also prevent your dog from licking her stitches, without the inconvenience of an e-collar.

 To prevent running and jumping, you’ll need to use a leash when taking your dog outside; abstain from long walks or exercise until she is fully healed.